timstableford/LObject/README.md

-Arduino library for serialising and parsing data for network transmission
+Generic library for serialising and de-serialising data from a DynamicBuffer.